 We all like to enjoy the benefits of sleeping soundly or like a baby, or even like a log, though how on earth we know what they sleep like beats me… For some, escaping a good nights sleep is problematic to say the least, isn’t it?

-then we hear about people who sleep walk, sleep talk, and have terrors or nightmares or sleep apnea… And then there are thos that have sexsomnia…
+Then we hear about people who sleep walk, sleep talk, and have terrors or nightmares or sleep apnea… And then there are those that have sexsomnia…

 So the story popped up on my radar about a young woman who has described her torment coping with a baffling sleep disorder that turns her into a sex addict.

 Belle Floor, from Almelo in Holland, masturbates when she is asleep and cannot remember anything the next day.
 There are several sources reporting this case, but I had to laugh out loud at the UK newspaper, The Sun and it’s headline:

 “Girl’s a snore-gasm addict”

 That pun caused me to smirk snobbishly.
 You can read the full story in the Sun here.

 She even set up her own support website six years ago after doctors and psychologists failed to work out what was wrong.

 Ms Floor’s condition has already caused the break-up of one relationship and now the school administrator is too embarrassed to let boyfriends stay over, The Sun reports.